willie-engelbrecht/ParseMultiLevelJSON-NiFiRecordProcessors/README.md

 from FLOWFILE
 ```

-Which then finally procudes a more simple JSON document that you can forward on to HDFS/Hive/Kafka etc:
+Which then finally produces a more simple JSON document that you can forward on to HDFS/Hive/Kafka etc:
 ```
 {
   "location" : "51.5017398,-0.1386134",